hau-zy/product_security_challenge/project/README.md

 1. Run Binary `server.exe`

 2. Web App
     - From browser visit `https://localhost:5000`.
 You will need to allow self-signed certificate.
+    - The database is empty and you would be required to sign up for an account first!

 ## Functionalities
 - [x] Input sanitization and validation
     - Username input validation to prevent injection.
+    - Password Complexity is checked against NIST Password Guidelines:
+        1. Password length of more than 8 characters and less than 64 characters
+        2. Includes:
+            - at least 1 Uppercase Alphabet
+            - at least 1 Lowercase Alphabet
+            - at least 1 Digit
+            - at least 1 Special Character
 - [x] Password hashed
     - Passwords are hashed using bcrypt with random salt for each user.
 Unique salt for each user as well as the use of cost factor would increase the effort for a malicious actor to perform offline dictionary attack.
 - [X] Prevention of timing attacks